KoralQuery

 operation @id Specifies the performed rewrite action.

-src xsd:string Specifies the component responsible for the rewrite
+origin xsd:string Specifies the component responsible for the rewrite

 scope xsd:string The current object Specifies which object/attribute has been rewritten